NaimChowdhury/college_scorecard_analysis/README.md

 - How much do schools spend on their students?
 Who spends the most on their students?

+- Based on test scores, cost, size of school, and salary, which schools offer a good education?

+- What schools offer low job outcomes but high debt?

+- Do college outcomes vary by state?
+Which states have the highest and lowest earnings after graduation?

+- does data validate recent coverage of for profit schools?

+- average faculty salary vs in state tuition. color code by sector

 ### Variables of Interest

 - HCM2 (int) - schools that are on "heigtened cash monitoring 2", flagged with a 1